intermine/im-docs/docs/embedding/apps-c/publication-search.md

 **`app-alert`**

-An alert message showing in what state the app is in.
+An alert message showing what state the app is in.

 **`app-table`**